Irma Bandiera: Biography

-Bandiera was born in 1915 in a well-off Bolognese family; her father Angelo was in construction, and became anti-fascist during the dictatorship; her mother was Argentina Manferrati, and she had a sister, Nastia.
+Bandiera was born in 1915 to a well-off Bolognese family.
+Her father, Angelo, was in construction and became anti-fascist during the dictatorship.
+Her mother was Argentina Manferrati, and she had a sister, Nastia.

-Following the armistice, Bandiera's boyfriend, a soldier, was taken prisoner by the Germans in Crete after September 8, 1943, and was lost at sea after the ship he was on was bombed and sunk off the port of Piraeus.
+Following the armistice, Bandiera's boyfriend, a soldier, was taken prisoner by the Germans in Crete after 8 September 1943, and was lost at sea after the ship he was on was bombed and sunk off the port of Piraeus.

 Bandiera began to help demobilised Italian soldiers after the armistice and took an interest in politics, joining the Communist Party.
 In the village of Funo, where she would visit relatives, she met a medical student, Dino Cipollani from Argelato, the partisan "Marco".
 Irma joined the Resistance, at the time very active in the Bolognese plain, with the name of battle "Mimma" in the VII GAP brigade, Gianni Garibaldi of Bologna.
 On 5 August 1944 the partisans killed a German officer and a commander of the SS, which triggered a reprisal the next day in Funo.
 Three partisans were arrested and imprisoned.

 On 7 August 1944, Bandiera was carrying weapons to her group's base in Castel Maggiore.
 In the evening she was arrested at her uncle's house, along with two other partisans.
 They were locked up in the schools of San Giorgio, but she was separated from her companions.
 She was then transferred to Bologna, where her captors hoped to obtain further information about the Resistance from her.

 While her family was looking for her in prisons and barracks, Bandiera was tortured for a week by the fascists of the Special Autonomous Company, led by Captain Renato Tartarotti, who blinded her, but Irma resisted without speaking, thus saving her fellow partisans.
-According to Renata Viganò, "the most ignominious defeat of their bloody profession was called Irma Bandiera."
+According to Renata Viganò, "the most ignominious defeat of their bloody profession was called Irma Bandiera".
 Finally, the Fascists shot her point-blank at the Meloncello di Bologna, near her parents' house, on 14 August.

 On 14 August Bandiera's body was found on the pavement near a factory, where her torturers had left her in open display for a whole day as a warning.
 Her body was then taken to the Institute of Forensic Medicine in Via Irnerio where a guardian, a friend of the Resistance, took pictures of her face devastated by torture.
 Bandiera was finally buried in the cemetery of the Certosa di Bologna, in the company of family and some friends.

 The Bolognese federation of the Italian Communist Party on 4 September 1944 circulated a clandestine paper in which they recalled the patriotic sense of Bandiera's sacrifice, calling on people to intensify the partisan struggle for liberation from Nazism and fascism.

-In her honor, in the summer of 1944, a group of partisans operating in Bologna took the name of the First Garibaldi Brigade "Irma Bandiera".
+In her honour, in the summer of 1944, a group of partisans operating in Bologna took the name of the First Garibaldi Brigade "Irma Bandiera".
 A SAP brigade (Patriotic Action Team) operating in the northern suburbs of Bologna was also named after her, as well as a Women's Defense Group.